-Our ED&I Virtual Festival brings together thought leaders, change-makers, and allies to share their stories and perspectives, bringing their voices to our dialogue.
+Our Festival of Doing ED&I Differently brings together thought leaders, change-makers, and allies to share their stories and perspectives, bringing their voices to our dialogue.
 This year our keynote speaker will be the Rt Hon Lord Paul Boateng.

 The Rt Hon Lord Paul Boateng born in Hackney and brought up in Ghana is a civil rights activist lawyer, politician, and diplomat.